OpenFn/docs/docs/devtools/home.md

 1. `cd` in the folder containing the repo you're working on.
-2. You can keep your job scripts anywhere, but store `state.json` and `output.json` in a `tmp` folder, as they may contain sensitive configuration information and project data - never upload them to Github!
+2. You can keep your job scripts anywhere, but store `state.json` and `output.json` in a `tmp` folder.
+In our repos we always add the `tmp` directory in our `gitignore` file that tells Github to ignore the specified paths.
+Make sure you have your `gitignore` file and you know what's tracked by Github and what's not. `state` and `config` may contain sensitive configuration information and project data so never upload them to Github!
 3. The devtools command is a mouthful.
 You can search your command line history with `Ctl-r` and typing core to pull it up the devtools command.
 Notice that it’s got line breaks and a flag for all the important bits… `-l` for